ek1437/JustJava/README.md

 ## This project is about combining various ideas and skills:
 * Create app that lets users place order for Coffee.
-* Create an intent to open the email app and populate with customers orders.
+* Create an intent to open the email app and populate with customers order.
 * Create the basic structure of a single-screen app by placing layouts on a page and integrating images, buttons, and text.